tinaluot2/info30005-2019-tl/README.md

 ==================
 We are testing the two core functionalities for deliverable four, incorporating Axios to connect our front end and back end.

-1. Sign up
+1. Sign up/login

 This is for the user to sign up to Reform and create basic user profile.
 The information that is inputted will be sent as a POST request and stored on our MongoDB under "user" database.
 The password they input will be hashed and stored.

 The url for this sign up page is on the homepage and is a modal (pop up when sign up button is clicked): "https://wit-website-reform.herokuapp.com/"

-Views:
+Views:SignUpForm.vue, _userform.scss, SiteNavUser.vue, ItemDisplayGrid.scss, ItemDisplayGrid.vue
 Routes:userSignup.js, users.js
 Controllers:
-Models:user.js (schema)
+Models:user.js (schema), userSignup.js (Schema)

 2. Create a Project/Upload an item

 This is for the user to sign up to Reform.
 The information that is inputted will be sent as a POST request and stored on our MongoDB under "user" database.
 The password they input will be hashed and stored.

-The url for this can be accessed through the homepage by pressing 'New Project' button: "https://wit-website-reform.herokuapp.com/create"
+The url for this can be accessed through the homepage by pressing 'New Project' button. or clicking New Project once a user is logged in: "https://wit-website-reform.herokuapp.com/create"

-Views:UploadItemForm.vue, UploadItemForm.css, SiteNavUser.vue
+Views:UploadItemForm.vue, UploadItemForm.scss, SiteNavUser.vue, ImageUploader.vue, ImageUploader.scss, ItemDisplayGrid.scss, ItemDisplayGrid.vue
-Routes:users.js
+Routes:users.js. item.js
 Controllers:
-Models:user.js (schema)
+Models:user.js (schema), item.js (schema)